tamasfe/sqlx-migrate/README.md

 For usage purely from Rust code, see the [documentation reference](https://docs.rs/sqlx-migrate).

-For generated code. embedded migrations, and CLI usage see the [example](examples/migrations-example).
+For generated code, embedded migrations, and CLI usage see the [example](examples/migrations-example).

 ## Feature Flags